vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/canvas-operations/canvas-snapshot.md

 !!! note

-    - Up to 50 snapshots can be stored in the snapshot list currently.
+    Up to 50 snapshots can be stored in the snapshot list currently.
-    - Snapshot data is stored in the browser, cleaning the browser may cause loss of snapshot data.

 In the left navigation bar of the Explorer page, click ![snapshot_history](https://docs-cdn.nebula-graph.com.cn/figures/snapshot-history.png) to enter the Snapshot page.
 You can switch graph spaces and view the historical snapshots of the corresponding graph space.
 You can also import snapshots to a canvas, download canvas snapshots to your local drive, and delete snapshots.